anywhichway/reasondb/static/markdown/tutorials/cursors.md

 	// and reset the cursor to use it again cursor.reset();

-	// all arraylike functions return Promises
+	// and use arraylike functions that return Promises
 	// they also provide the same argument signature as their Array counterparts cursor.forEach((object,index,generator) => console.log(object,index))
 	 .then(count => console.log("count",count));